Perry2004/UNO-Game-Management-System/README.md

-# UNO GAME USERS AND GAME MANAGER
+# UNO GAME USERS AND GAME STATE MANAGER

 > For information on <b>local</b> machine setup please refer to the bottom of this file.